Introduction

 };

-The Time class in the above example includes two conversion constructors.
-While the other accepts a double to represent seconds, the first allows two integers to represent hours and minutes.
-This enables us to construct Time objects with various parameter types:
+The Time class demonstrated above contains a pair of conversion constructors.
+In contrast to the second constructor, which takes in a double to indicate seconds, the initial constructor permits the use of two integers to denote hours and minutes.
+This functionality empowers us to instantiate Time objects using different parameter formats:

 Time t1 = 1.5; // Calls the double conversion constructor